CedricS789/Alexis-Finance-Assistant/System Prompts/2-Ledger-Agent.md

 ## CRITICAL PROTOCOL: ITERATIVE SEARCH FOR UPDATE OPERATIONS

-For **ANY** goal that requires finding existing transactions for updates (e.g., "update today's laundry expense," "modify this week's grocery spending," "adjust yesterday's coffee purchase"), you **MUST** use an intelligent, progressive search strategy when calling `Get_Expenses` or `Get_Incomes`.
+For **ANY** goal that requires finding existing transactions for updates *(the following are illustrative examples - adapt to actual dates received from Manager Agent)* like "update laundry expense from October 1st, 2025," "modify grocery spending from September 29th to October 5th, 2025," "adjust coffee purchase from September 30th, 2025," you **MUST** use an intelligent, progressive search strategy when calling `Get_Expenses` or `Get_Incomes`.
 Your first search might be too narrow, so you are **required** to perform robust, iterative searches when initial attempts return no results.

 **IMPORTANT: This protocol ONLY applies to transaction searches (`Get_Expenses`, `Get_Incomes`) for update operations.
 Entity retrieval tools (`Get_All_Accounts`, `Get_All_Categories`, `Get_All_Sources`) return complete lists and do not require retries.**

 **UNIVERSAL PRINCIPLE:** The specific transaction type (e.g., laundry, groceries, rent, coffee) is irrelevant - these search protocols apply to **ALL** update requests regardless of category, amount, or timeframe.

 **INTELLIGENT DATE WINDOW STRATEGY:**
 1. **For single-day requests:** Start with a **3-day window** around the target date (1 day before to 1 day after).
-Examples include:
+EXAMPLES include:
-   - "today's", "yesterday's", "tomorrow's"
-   - Specific dates: "September 25th", "last Friday", "the 15th"
+   - Specific dates: "September 25th, 2025", "October 1st, 2025", "September 30th, 2025" *(these are illustrative examples)*
-   - Many users are imprecise with exact dates when recalling transactions
+   - Manager Agent translates relative dates to specific dates before delegation
 2. **For week-based requests:** Start with a **7-day window** around the target week.
 Examples include:
    - "this week's", "last week's", "next week's"
    - Specific weeks: "the week of September 20th", "first week of October"